 When we say a website is accessible, it means anyone, regardless of the disability can access it, understand it, and interact with it using different forms of assistive technologies.
-Having inaccessible web content (websites, applications, and everything in it) means shutting the door of your website on a large part of the population who suffer impairments that affect access to the web such as visual, physical, cognitive, and auditory.
+Having inaccessible web content (websites, applications, and everything in it) means shutting the door of your website to a large part of the population who suffer impairments that affect access to the web such as visual, physical, cognitive, and auditory.
 Similarly, there is a possibility of a website being inaccessible to non-disabled users- web users in a noisy environment, people with a slow internet connection, users with small display devices such as smartphone users, etc. By having an accessible digital offering, your audience can consume your content, make use of your services, or purchase your products, regardless of their device or disability.
 Apart from the many disadvantages that having an inaccessible website brings (suffering a boycott from those with disabilities, old people, and their relatives), it is unethical and illegal to discriminate against people due to their disability.
 Thankfully, a lot of countries now have different accessibility laws that cater to their citizens with disabilities.
 Many of which come with fines and penalties too.